conan-io/docs/integrations/cross_platform/yocto.rst

     $ source oe-environment-setup-aarch64-poky-linux
     $ conan create . user/channel --profile armv8

-This will generate the packages using the Yocto toolchain.
-Now you can upload the binaries to an Artifactory server so share and reuse in your Yocto builds.
+This will generate the packages using the Yocto toolchain from the environment variables such as ``CC``, ``AR``...
+Now you can :ref:`upload the binaries <uploading_packages>` to an Artifactory server so share and reuse in your Yocto builds.

 .. important::